 Preliminary Design Review Comments

-Contributors: Alex Jaegerman; Jean Fraser; Nelle Donaldson
+Contributors: Alex Jaegerman; Jean Fraser; Nell Donaldson

 I. Introduction

 The proposed mixed use Phase II development was reviewed for conformance with the B3 Downtown Business Zone Design Standards.
 The applicant has provided a narrative entitled “10.
-Consistency with Design Standards” (Attachment X to PB Memo) which addressed the standard s and together with the submitted (May/early June 2012) elevations, plans and renderings provided the basis for this review.
+Consistency with Design Standards” (Attachment X to PB Memo) which addressed the standard s and, together with the submitted (May/early June 2012) elevations, plans and renderings provided the basis for this review.

 II.
 Review

 Overall staff suggests that the proposed design generally meets the Design Standards.
-However, there are several areas of potential weakness which are identified below with reference to the specific applicable standard.
-The review is organized by the heading in the Design Standards.
+However, there are several areas of potential concern that are identified below with reference to the specific applicable standard.
+The review is organized by the headings in the Design Standards.

 Relationship to the pedestrian environment: